Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 If the attendee joined from a guest link, they can use the guest link to join again right away.

-If the attendee joined from a course, they are notified about the disconnection and aren't allowed to reconnect.
+If the attendee joined from a course or personal invitation, they are notified about the disconnection and aren't allowed to reconnect.
 If the session is open ended like the course room, the attendee can rejoin after the moderator has left and rejoined the session.
 The attendee can join the session again the next time the moderator joins.

 Can I remove other moderators?